 What should I look for in Espresso Machine?

 This section is relevant for both experienced and new users of espresso machines.
-There is more for choosing the ideal machine than just the services it offer, but how they do offer and what kind of new features they are including these days to make these machines better than previous models and in the end offer you best cup of coffee.
+There is more for choosing the best machine than just the services it offer, but how they do offer and what kind of new features they are including these days to make these machines better than previous models and in the end offer you best cup of coffee.

-One of the main issues operating espresso machines is the aftermath of preparing an espresso.
+The main issues operating espresso machine is the aftermath of preparing an espresso.
 Many models we included here have auto-cleaning programs, so you can make use of the steam of the machine to clean it easily and save time performing the maintenance of the appliance.